Viking God and Bulk Ambassador Andrew

 Follow me on Instagram @andrewlutomski.

-Why I love it: I love this product because it is gluten and dairy free which agrees with me.
+Why I love it: I love this product because it is dairy free which agrees with me.
 It also provides me with protein for my daily intake goals, from a source other than meat.
 This flavour also tastes great and is versatile with other ingredients like berries and fruits.

 How I use it: Usually in a smoothie made with coconut water and almond milk.
 I will often add fruit to that.
 I will also mix a serve with a small amount of almond milk to create a “crumble” consistency.Add 1kg Earth Protein Salted Caramel to cart